DarrellBrogdon/RIDE/PROJECT_OUTLINE.md

 - Keep API responses consistent (JSON format)
 - Use environment variables for all configuration
 - Ensure Docker containers are production-ready with proper security practices
+- Use Alpine-based images for minimal container sizes and security
 - Use multi-stage builds to minimize image sizes
 - Configure proper volume mounts for data persistence
 - Implement health checks for container orchestration